About

 Farzana Doctor

-She has been writing all of her life but it became a more regular practice around 2000, when she began writing her first novel, Stealing Nasreen, which was published by Inanna in 2007.
+Farzana has been writing all of her life, but it became a more regular practice around 2000 when she began writing her first novel, Stealing Nasreen, which was published by Inanna in 2007.
 Her second novel, Six Metres of Pavement, won a 2012 Lambda Literary Award and was short-listed for the 2012 Toronto Book Award.
-In 2017 it was voted the One Book One Brampton 2017 winner.
-Her third novel, All Inclusive was a Kobo 2015 and National Post Best Book of the Year.
-Her fourth novel, Seven was chosen as the Amnesty International Readers’ Choice and appeared many 2020 Best Book lists, and shortlisted for the Trillium and Evergreen Awards.
-Her poetry collection, You Still Look The Same, was just released in May 2022.
+In 2017, it was voted the One Book One Brampton 2017 winner.
+Her third novel, All Inclusive, was a Kobo 2015 and National Post Best Book of the Year.
+Her fourth novel, Seven, was chosen as the Amnesty International Readers’ Choice, appeared in many 2020 Best Book lists, and was shortlisted for the Trillium and Evergreen Awards.
+Her poetry collection, You Still Look The Same, was released in 2022 and received critical acclaim.

-While all her books are distinct from one another, some common themes include loss, relationships, community, healing, racism, LGBT rights, diasporic identity and feminism.
+While all her books are distinct from one another, some common themes include loss, relationships, community, healing, racism, 2SLGBTQ rights, diasporic identity and feminism.
 She seamlessly blends strong stories with social justice issues.

 Publications